michaelkurihara/michaelkurihara.github.io/essays/semantic.md

 Semantic UI has a lot of promise, but its will never be as transparent as my inner-lazy-self would like.
 I guess I should have expected that.
 Natural language is one of the most complex parts of human civilization.
 That's why we are not all poet laureates.

 While I thinking Semantic UI is a step in the right direction.
-I think the biggest promise of Semantic UI is that it favors a natural language over abbreviations and vague keywords, which maybe chnical jargon is a
+I think the biggest promise of Semantic UI is that it favors a natural language over abbreviations and vague keywords.
+We will probably never program in natural language, but hopefully, by having code that is easier to read because we can process parts of it through the natural language registers of my mind, then maybe one day learning 20+ languages and frameworks will be a lot easier.